pulp/pulp_installer/roles/pulp_database_config/README.md

-For example, if you run pulp_database_config against host1 and host2, and you later re-run pulp_installer to add host3 to the cluster, then either host1 or host2 must have pulp_database_config run against it.
+For example, if you run pulp_database_config against host1 and host2, and you later re-run pulp_installer to add host3 to the cluster, then either host1 or host2 must have pulp_database_config run against it during the re-run.